Radiologic Technologist Salary USA 2026: A Complete Guide

 Q: Do radiologic technologists earn more than nurses?

-A: Registered nurses earn more than radiologic technologists.
+A: Registered nurses earn similarly to radiologic technologists.
 RN average is $75,000.
-Radiologic technologist average is $78,000.
-Both professions offer strong career stability.
+Technologist average is $78,000.
+Both offer strong career stability.

 Q: How do radiologic technologists compare to technicians?